Directed polymers and the quantum Toda lattice: Proof of Theorem Proof of Theorem 3.1

 Define ${\mathcal S}_\nu(T)=\F_\nu(T)-\F_0(T)$ and consider the change of variables

 Then we can write

-It follows, by Laplace's method (see, for example,~\cite[Theorem 4.14]{es}) that the following asymptotic equivalence holds:
+It follows, by Laplace's method (see, e.g., \cite{es}, Theorem 4.14), that the following asymptotic equivalence holds:

 as $M\to\infty$, where $C$ is a constant which is independent of $\nu$.
-Moreover, recalling the above change of variables we see that, in probability, $\zeta_{k,i}-\zeta_{k+1,i+1}\to-\infty$ for each $1\le i\le k\le N-1$ and $\zeta_{1,1}\to 0$.
-It follows by the continuous mapping theorem that that $\zeta_{1,1}\mathbf{1}+\T^\zeta W$ converges in law to $\T W$, and, for each $t>0$, $\{(\Pi^\zeta_k W)_i(t),\ 1\le i\le k\le N\}$ converges in law to $\{(\Pi_k W)_i(t),\ 1\le i\le k\le N\}$.
-We conclude that $\T W$ is a diffusion with generator $\L^{(N)}_\nu$, and that the conditional law of $\{(\Pi_k W)_i(t),\ 1\le i\le k\le N\}$, given $\{\T W(s),\ s\le t;\ \T W(t)=x\}$, is $\sigma^x_\nu$.
-This proves parts 1 and 2 of the theorem.
-Part 3 of the theorem follows from part 2, noting that for each $k\le N$,
+Moreover, recalling the above change of variables, we see that, in probability, $\zeta_{k,i}-\zeta_{k+1,i+1}\to-\infty$ for each $1\le i\le k\le N-1$ and $\zeta_{1,1}\to0$.
+It follows by the continuous mapping theorem that that $\zeta_{1,1}\mathbf{1}+\T^\zeta W$ converges in law to~$\T W$, and, for each $t>0$, $\{(\Pi^\zeta_k W)_i(t), 1\le i\le k\le N\}$ converges in law to $\{(\Pi_k W)_i(t), 1\le i\le k\le N\}$.
+We conclude that $\T W$ is a diffusion with generator $\L^{(N)}_\nu$, and that the conditional law of $\{(\Pi_k W)_i(t), 1\le i\le k\le N\}$, given $\{\T W(s), s\le t; \T W(t)=x\}$, is $\sigma^x_\nu$.
+This proves parts (1) and (2) of the theorem.
+Part (3) of the theorem follows from part~(2), noting that for each $k\le N$,

-Part 4 follows from part 3 by the spectral decomposition theorem. $\Box$ \begin{rem} The asymptotic equivalence (\ref{ae}) is well-known in the case $N=2$ and can be compared to the full asymptotic expansion obtained in~\cite{bh} in the case $N=3$, where it was remarked that the leading term in the expansion is independent of the parameter $\nu$. \end{rem}
+Part (4) follows from part (3) by the spectral decomposition theorem. \begin{rem} The asymptotic equivalence (\ref{ae}) is well known in the case $N=2$ and can be compared to the full asymptotic expansion obtained in~\cite{bh} in the case $N=3$, where it was remarked that the leading term in the expansion is independent of the parameter $\nu$. \end{rem}